 Please do not take me wrong.
 I love these shows the same as everyone else.
 In particular, “Love It or List It” is terrific.
 The dynamics between David and Hillary are fantastic, and this is one of the few shows where you see the Designer fighting for a budget to deliver her proposed plan.

 I have never understood the budget distribution on these shows’ renovation projects, by the way.
 How can $100,000 completely renovate a home, including a whole new roof (and I don’t mean shingle replacement, but removing the entire existing roof where you can see the sky and replacing the entire thing – as I saw on “Mountain Mamas”?)

 But back to my main idea.
 I find it very interesting that these shows could not present their “reveal” without the staging.

 What would the space look like with all the homeowners’ stuff and their original furniture?
-Not quite as impressive for sure.
+Not quite as impressive, for sure.
 What is the missing link here?
-The part they do not discuss is the staging involved.
+The part they need to discuss is the staging involved.

 So, the true hidden hero in those HGTV homes we love is the staging.
-Although the staging details are not discussed in the show to avoid diverting the focus on design, rest assured that no big reveal would ever be possible without the staging.
+Although the staging details are not discussed in the show to avoid diverting the focus on design, that big reveal is only possible with staging.